Hades-h4k4/Cursus-42/README.md

 all mandatory funtions are done for the ft_printf and it work perfecly with all the tests like francinette strict, and all molinettes rules are followed.

+all mandatory parts on the proyect get_next_line but an error on the francinette stric with a NULL.